ExpressLRS/Docs/docs/quick-start/transmitters/betafpv900.md

                 === "The `arp` Command"

                     1. Open up a Command Prompt window on your computer.
-                    2. Execute the command `arp -a` which will list all the devices in the Network.
+                    2. Execute the command `arp -a`, which will list all the devices in the Network.
-                    3. Use each of the IP Addresses marked as `Dynamic` as URL into your Browser until you get to the ExpressLRS Web UI.
+                    3. Use each of the IP Addresses marked as `Dynamic` as a URL in your Browser until you get to the ExpressLRS Web UI.

                 === "Router DHCP List"
                     1. Log in into your Router dashboard.
                     2. Check the DHCP List and look for the "elrs" device.
                     3. Take note of the IP Address given by your router.
-                    4. Use this IP address into your Browser as the URL.
+                    4. Use this IP address in your Browser as the URL.

         14. Activate the `Update` Tab.